Driving licence info

 • 25 years or older

-• Class B for 5 years
+• 5 years holding Class B

 • Training in theory & practice

-No theoretical or practical exam required
+No theory or practical exam required

-• Light motorcycles up to 125 cm³ / 11 kW
+• Light motorcycles up to 125 cc / 11 kW

-• Many models over 100 km/h
+• Many models go over 100 km/h

 • Ideal for city, countryside & commuters